 - Drop your tree off at a recycling centre where it can be chipped for walk paths or turned into soil.

 - Check out your local council’s website to see if there’s a special collection service.

 - Find an organisation or a charity that offers a treecycling service where it could be used to make effective barriers against floods.

-- Safely cut up and burn your Christmas tree on a bonfire or a fireplace.
+- Safely cut up and burn your Christmas tree on a bonfire.

 Lastly, look for trees that have the FSC label (Forest Stewardship Council) or BCTGA label (British Christmas Tree Growers Association).
 The BCTGA’s list of plantations will tell you where to source a sustainably farmed British tree.

 You could say the most eco friendly Christmas decor pieces are the ones we consider ‘timeless’ – the heirloom decorations you love to bring out year after year.
 Forge Creative are a Sussex based studio specialising in bespoke handmade furniture and objects made from wood and built to last.
 These one-of-a-kind tree ornaments are made from wooden offcuts.
 They start at £16 and can be bought from The Arboretum.

 The Little Book of Hygge reveals that 28% of Danes light candles every single day of the year and more than 50% almost every day during autumn and winter.
 With so much candle burning going on, the less toxic they are, the better.

 Standard candles are often made from paraffin wax, a byproduct of petroleum.
 Natural wax, on the other hand, such as soy wax, rapeseed wax, beeswax or coconut wax, is not only a renewable resource, it provides a much cleaner and longer lasting burn.